akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ![Use filters](../img/Products_Filters.png)

 You can use the filters displayed or add new filters: click on the `+` icon and select the new attributes you want to use as filters.
-The new filters will appear in the left panel.
-You can now filter your products displayed in the grid.

 If an attribute or an attribute option is not translated in the active locale, its code will be displayed into brackets like [name].